nicemondominic/nicemondominic/README.md

 ### Glad to see you here!

-I am a full-stack software engineer and writer.
-I love programming, writing, speaking and traveling.
+I am a programmer , web designer and writer.
+I love programming, writing, speaking and studying.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a humanm, I using    , my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="/coding.gif?raw=true" width="408" height="318" />